“Women cry when they get in the front seat and say, ‘I cannot believe it’s taken my entire life to be able to travel without fear.’”

 “Being the CEO, talking to investors and managing business-to-business partnerships currently takes up most of my time.
 At the moment, we are working a lot in the movement of vulnerable passengers, be they sex workers, children in foster care or people fleeing family violence.
 I spend a lot of time forming relationships with those people in our community and they are really excited to have this option available to them.”

-She adds that demand is always greater than supply which any business knows, is always an ideal position to be in.
+She adds that demand is always greater than supply.
 In order for Shebah to expand and continue providing a practical solution to harassment free travel, McEnroe says legislative changes in certain states need to take into account the casual nature of how women are able to work.

 “We need to try and get people to have some perspective.
 To say look, if there’s a single mum with two kids who doesn’t have $1,500 but she has a perfectly good 11-year-old Prius, why shouldn’t she be able to become regulated and become a registered driver?

-“We need to understand that there are a whole lot of reasons women get stuck in a poverty trap and Shebah is one of the ways women are boosting their weekly income.
+“We need to understand that there are a whole lot of reasons women get stuck in a poverty trap.
+She Shebah is one of the ways women are boosting their weekly income.
 Women are busy with other commitments which is why Shebah works so well for them.”

-So if you’re a woman, the next time you find yourself needing a ride or are trying to figure out how to get your child safely from point A to B, why not support other women and take a Shebah ride?
+The next time you find yourself needing a ride, why not support other women and take a Shebah ride?

 Sarah Cannata is the founding editor of This Woman Can.